 4. Cutting and Batching

-A. Cut, patch, replace, repair and point up plaster as necessary to accommodate other work.
+- Cut, patch, replace, repair, and point up plaster as necessary to accommodate other work.
 Repair cracks and indented surfaces.
-Repair work to eliminate blisters, buckles, check cracking, and dry out as necessary to comply with visual effects.
+Repair work to eliminate blisters, and buckles, check to crack, and dry out as necessary to comply with visual effects.

-B. To correct inaccuracies, dubbed out in thickness of not more than 10mm in same mix as base coat and total thickness of
+- To correct inaccuracies, dubbed out in thickness of not more than 10mm in the same mix as a base coat and the total thickness of

-In areas where thickness is more than 20mm, apply dash
+- In areas where the thickness is more than 20mm, apply a dash.